The internal languages of univalent categories: The Internal Language of Toposes

 The local property \conceptDef{$\Exact$}{Bicategories.ComprehensionCat.LocalProperty.Examples}{exact_local_property} is defined analogously.
 Categories satisfy $\LocalPropCatT{\Exact}$ if they are exact and functors satisfy $\LocalPropFunctorT{\Exact}$ if they preserve regular epimorphisms. \end{exa}

-We also look at subobject classifiers.
-Recall that a subobject classifier is given by a morphism that classifies all the monomorphisms in a category~(\cite{johnstone:2002}).
-These represent an impredicative universe of all propositions.
+Next we look at the local property for \textbf{subobject classifiers}, which represent an impredicative universe of all propositions.
+Recall that a subobject classifier is given by a morphism that classifies all monomorphisms~\cite{johnstone:2002}.
+Specifically, a subobject classifier in a category $\C$ with a terminal object $\ECtx$ is given by an object $\Omega$ with a morphism $\top : \ECtx \rightarrow \Omega$ such that for every monomorphism $m : x \rightarrow y$ there is a unique $\chi_m : y \rightarrow \Omega$ making the following square a pullback.